What is Chin Augmentation (Mentoplasty) Surgery?

-Chin augmentation surgery is a popular facial cosmetic procedure that can make the chin more prominent.
-It’s specifically designed to fix an under-projecting or underdeveloped chin, making it more defined and giving it more volume.
+Chin augmentation (mentoplasty) surgery is a common facial cosmetic procedure.
+It’s specifically designed to address an under-projecting or underdeveloped chin.
 Chin augmentation, or mentoplasty, can be done with or without silicone chin implants.

-Chin augmentation surgery is considered a straightforward procedure, and it is peformed as an in-hospital procedure with minimal downtime.
-You will be able to notice the dramatic enhancement in your chin projection and your whole appearance soon after surgery.
-The beauty and results of a genioplasty is, of course, dependent on the experience of your facial plastic surgeon.
+Chin augmentation (mentoplasty) surgery is considered a straightforward procedure, and it is performed as an in-hospital procedure.
+You will be able to notice the changes in your chin projection soon after surgery.
+The success results of a mentoplasty is, of course, dependent on the experience of your facial plastic surgeon.

-Who’s a Good Candidate for Chin Augmentation Surgery?
+Who’s a Good Suitable for Chin Augmentation (Mentoplasty) Surgery?

-You may be a good candidate for chin augmentation surgery if:
+You may be a good suitable for chin augmentation (mentoplasty) surgery if:

 - You have a retracted chin (recessed chin)